Skip to content

 Arielle Westcott, English Major

 “It was a great experience in Japan.
-I went to the Yukata fitting event that Kansai Gaidai offered us and we learned Japanese traditional Bon Dance.
+I went to the Yukata fitting event that Kansai Gaidai offered us, and we learned the Japanese traditional Bon Dance.
 It was really fun and I really enjoyed meeting the people there.

 Qinyi Lin, Economics Major